 1 Area Name: MIDTOWN

 Area Type: Local Target area

 Other Target Area Description:

 HUD Approval Date:

 % of Low/ Mod:

 Revital Type: Comprehensive

 Other Revital Description:

 Identify the neighborhood boundaries Midtown Kingston is largely comprised of two Census

 for this target area.
 Tracts (9520 & 9521) with a small portion located in

 Census Tract 9519.
-Within those boundaries is the
+Within those boundaries is a

-Midtown Neighborhood Revitalization Strategy Area.
-The
+neighborhood revitalization area that includes the

+length of the Broadway Corridor from Thomas Street to

+St. James and includes the surrounding residential

+neighborhood to Smith Street on one side and to

+Clinton Avenue on the other.
+The Broadway

-Broadway commercial district is primarily mixed use
+commercial district is primarily mixedâ¿@use

 commercial and residential.